-- (5) In this section, "relevant date" means - - (a) in relation to a registered order or to a statement of arrears due under a maintenance order made by a court in a reciprocating country, the date on which the order first becomes a registered order or (if earlier) the date on which it is confirmed by a court in Brunei Darussalam; and - (b) in relation to a registered order which has been varied, the date on which the last order varying that order is registered in a court in Brunei Darussalam or (if earlier) the date on which the last order varying that order is confirmed by such a court.
+(b) in relation to a registered order which has been varied, the date on which the last order varying that order is registered in a court in Brunei Darussalam or (if earlier) the date on which the last order

-Designation of reciprocating country
+Designation of reciprocating country.

-- 17. (1) Where the Attorney General is satisfied that, in the event of the benefits conferred by this Act being applied to, or to particular classes of, maintenance orders made by the court of any country or territory outside Brunei Darussalam, similar benefits will in that country or territory be applied to, or to those classes of, maintenance orders made by the courts of Brunei Darussalam, the Attorney General may, by notification published in the Gazette, designate that country or territory as a reciprocating country for the purposes of this Act and, subject to subsection (2), "reciprocating country" means a country or territory that is for the time being so designated. - (2) A country or territory may be designated under subsection (1) as a reciprocating country either as regards maintenance orders generally, or as regards maintenance orders other than those of any specified class, or as regards maintenance orders of one or more specified classes only; and a country or territory which is for the time being so designated otherwise than as regards maintenance orders generally shall for the purposes of this Act be taken to be a reciprocating country only as regards maintenance orders of the class to which the designation extends.
+- 17. (1) Where the Attorney General is satisfied that, in the event of the benefits conferred by this Act being applied to, or to particular classes of, maintenance orders made by the court of any country or territory outside Brunei Darussalam, similar benefits will in that country or territory be applied to, or to those classes of, maintenance orders made by the courts of Brunei Darussalam, the Attorney General may, by notification in the Gazette, designate that country or territory as a reciprocating country of the purposes of this Act and subject to subsection (2), "reciprocating country" means a country or territory that is for the time being so designated. - (2) A country or territory may be designated under subsection (1) as a reciprocating country either as regards maintenance orders generally, or as regards maintenance orders other than those of any specified class, or as regards maintenance orders of one or more specified classes only; and a country or territory which is for the time being so designated otherwise than as regards maintenance orders generally shall for the purposes of this Act be taken to be a reciprocating country only as regards maintenance orders of the class to which the designation extends.

-Power to make rules
+Power to make rules.

-18. The Attorney General may make rules giving effect to the provisions of this Act and for its due administration.
+18. The Attorney General may from time to time make rules giving effect to the provisions of this Act and for its due administration.